nesanter/recipes/md/stuffed-shells.md

  3. Put some sauce on the bottom of the pan

  4. Mix up the filling in a bag, cut a corner, pipe it into the shells.
     Arrange them in the pan.
+Top with more cheese and suace.
 Cover with foil.

  5. Bake for 35 minutes.
 Up temperature to 450°F. Bake for 15 more.